katpercent/GameEngine3D/README.md

 3. GameEngine3D Windows RTX CUDA

-(I don't think i will continue the python version due to performance issue)
+(I don't think i will continue the python version due to performance issue) I will merge all versions of the project.

 ## Acronyms